Is Tashkent Worth Visiting?

 1. Visit Chorsu Bazaar

-Let’s begin this one day itinerary for Tashkent with a trip to one of our favourite places in the city – the crowded, hypnotic and vibrant Chorsu Bazaar.
+Let’s begin this Tashkent travel guide with a trip to one of our favourite places in the city – and one of the top attractions in Tashkent – the crowded and hypnotic Chorsu Bazaar.

-After a very late arrival into Tashkent and our hotel – the fantastic Central Palace Halal Hotel – we decided to start our trip with an immersive dip into Uzbeki culture; with a visit to the city’s most bustling and culturally rich of spots.
+After a very late arrival into Tashkent and our hotel – the fantastic Central Palace Halal Hotel – we decided to start our trip with an immersive dip into Uzbeki culture; with a visit to the city’s most culturally rich spots.

 Found in Tashkent’s Old Town, Chorsu Bazaar can be easily located thanks to its towering green dome, which houses the market’s indoor quarters.
 Inside, you’ll find Tashkent locals shopping for spices, huge slabs of horse meat and freshly made candy.
 Continue along its winding pathways and outdoors, and you’ll pass beautifully embroidered sitting cushions (kurpacha) for sale, vibrantly decorated ceramics and intricate gowns.